Steve-Koller/personal-site/content/authors/admin/_index.md

   link: https://github.com/Steve-Koller
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+  - icon: cv
-#   icon_pack: ai
+   icon_pack: ai
-#   link: files/cv.pdf
+   link: media/Koller_CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "skoller@miami.edu"
 ---

 I'm a second-year Environmental Science and Policy PhD student at the University of Miami's Abess Center for Ecosystem Science and Policy.
 I study flood risk and policy design for equitable and effective flood risk mitigation in a changing climate.
-My current work is focused on flood risk mitigation infrastructure and its impacts on affected households; land use policy in the floodplain; housing density and National Flood Insurance Program outcomes; and tidal flooding impacts on low-income households.
+My current work is focused on flood risk mitigation infrastructure and its impacts on affected communities; land use policy in the floodplain; housing density and National Flood Insurance Program outcomes; and tidal flooding impacts on low-income households.
 At the University of Miami, I am a member of the [Climate Risks and Preparedness](https://climateprep.rsmas.miami.edu/) and [Environmental and Resource Economics](https://ere.rsmas.miami.edu/index.html) labs.